Chlorine gas drying

 The LiquiSonic® Measurement technology is used in various processes and production streams to detect concentration and thus optimize quality and productivity.
 Another application field of the measurement technology is in the downstream process of chlorine gas drying.
-The chlorine gas must be freed from its water content, otherwise, it leads to the formation of chlorine hydrate and the corrosion behavior continuously increases at a moisture content above 30 ppm.
+The chlorine gas must be freed from its water content, otherwise, it leads to the formation of chlorine hydrate, and the corrosion behavior continuously increases at a moisture content over 30 ppm.

 Advantage of sound velocity over conductivity and density